donadigo/TMInterfacePublic/docs.md

     Example: `sleep 0.3` - Sleep 0.3 seconds.

 * `bind` - Binds a key to a user-defined command.
-A key can be bound to a command made of multiple commands as well separating them by a `;`.
+A key can be bound to a command made of multiple commands as well by separating them with a `;`.
 For function keys use `f1` to `f16` as the key string.

     Syntax: `bind [key] [command]`

     Example: `bind u unload` - Binds the u key to the `unload` command.

-    Example: `bind f2 set speed 2` - Binds the F2 key to double speed of the game.
+    Example: `bind f2 set speed 2` - Binds the F2 key to double the speed of the game.

     Example: `bind 0 set execute_commands false; set speed 1` - Binds the 0 key to set `execute_commands` to false and reset the speed.